Data Broadcasting Integrated With Television Broadcasting Business License in Dubai: Cost and Requirements

 Licensing Requirements and Compliance

-The licence is a Business License issued by the Dubai South Business Hub Free Zone authority.
+The license is a Business License issued by the Dubai South Business Hub Free Zone authority.
 Applicants must comply with UAE Telecommunications and Digital Government Regulatory Authority (TDRA) regulations governing broadcast data services.
 Required documentation typically includes passport copies of all shareholders and directors, a business plan, a No Objection Certificate where applicable, and proof of address for all principals.

 One of the most commercially significant features of the free zone structure is that 100% foreign ownership is permitted, removing the requirement for a local UAE sponsor or partner.
 This gives international operators full control over their entity from day one.